 - Maple Syrup - I love adding a little syrup to my waffle batter.
 It makes the waffles a little bit sweet, so you don't need to add as much syrup on top.

 - Non-Dairy Milk - I have tried this recipe with oat milk, coconut milk and soy milk.
-All three worked great.
-Use whatever non-dairy milk you prefer.
+I'm sure almond milk would work as well.
+Use your milk of choice.
 If you're not dairy free, use regular milk in the same measure.

 See recipe card for full ingredient list and quantities.